sixeyed/docker-kube-workshop/part-1.md

 kubectl apply -f ./part-1/mysql-deployment.yaml
 ```

-You can use the output from `kubectl` to show the host path of the persistent volume, which will be a path on your host OS.
-That path stores all the data files MySQL writes:
+You can use the output from `kubectl` to show the host path of the persistent volume, which will be a path on your laptop OS.
+That path stores all the data files that MySQL writes to the path `/var/lib/mysql` inside the container:

 ```
 path=$(kubectl get pv -o json | jq -r '.items[0].spec.hostPath.path')